-When we think about the cheeses that truly make us proud to be Wisconsinites, Colby is a name that always rises to the top of the list.
-An easy-eating table cheese, Colby can make friends with anyone, but will especially appeal to those cheese lovers who prefer mild flavor profiles.
+When we think about the cheeses that truly make us proud to be from Wisconsin, Colby is a name that always rises to the top of the list.
+An easy-eating table cheese, Colby can make friends with anyone but will especially appeal to those cheese lovers who prefer mild flavor profiles.

 On a deeper level, Colby perfectly encapsulates how Wisconsin’s cheesemakers approach their art: respect for tradition balanced with a tireless pursuit of innovation.
 We hope this guide helps you appreciate this Wisconsin Original as much as we do!

-From there, the curds are heated and molded into slabs where they are systematically turned to remove any excess whey.
+From there, the curds are heated and molded into slabs where they are systematically turned and stacked on each other to remove any excess whey.
 Joseph did things a little differently.
-After following the same process of acidifying the milk, adding rennet, and separating the curds from the whey, Joseph washed his curds in cold water.
+After following the same process of acidifying the milk, adding rennet, Joseph separated the curds from the whey using a stirred curd method.
+This means the curd is constantly stirred and not separated into slabs.
+Joseph also added one more new technique, and that was to wash his curds in cold water.

 Washing the curd halted the acidification process, which led to a sweeter, more mild style of cheese than traditional cheddar.
-After washing, he pressed his curds and aged them for just one to three months, much shorter than most cheddars.
+After washing, he pressed his curds and aged them for just one to three months, a much shorter time period than most cheddars.

-In a nutshell, the cold-water wash, pressing, and the shorter aging process is what makes Colby unique from cheddar.
+In a nutshell, the stirred curd method, the cold-water wash, and the shorter aging process is what makes Colby unique from cheddar.

 Today, Wisconsin’s cheesemakers make over 45 million pounds of Colby each year to share with eager cheese lovers across the world.